Shuruq-B/github/README.md

 # Communication

-A Short presentation was used to give a summary of the analysis process and findings.
+giving a summary of the analysis process and findings in form of short presentation